Red Cloak Endpoint Agent Installation๐

 If the system needs to generate a core dump during a default agent installation, the file is typically saved in the

-.
+and change to:.exemptfolder in the agent installation directory, for example/opt/secureworks/redcloak/.exempt.
 The size of a core dump varies between systems and can be influenced by a number of unknowable and/or unpredictable factors.
 To handle that, we recommend having at least 5GB of space free.
 If the default installation directory cannot accommodate a 5GB file, the location of the core dump can be changed.
-To change the location of agent core dumps, open the agent’s startup script with admin privileges.
-You can find the startup script in the agent’s bin folder:/opt/secureworks/redcloak/bin/redcloak_start.sh.
+To change the location of agent core dumps, open the agentโs startup script with admin privileges.
+You can find the startup script in the agentโs bin folder:/opt/secureworks/redcloak/bin/redcloak_start.sh.Locate the line in the script that looks like this:${prefix}/bin/redcloak --run-service --override-root "${prefix}" --core-dump-path=PATH_TO_CHOICE_OF_PARTION > /dev/null 2>&1 &Note

 he new core dump path must exist as the Redcloak Agent will not attempt to create it.

-Ubuntu Endpoints🔗
+Ubuntu Endpoints๐

 To install the Linux Agent on Ubuntu endpoints: